Nonlinear photonic architecture for fault-tolerant quantum computing: GHZ-measurement-based architecture

 The measurement module (see Figure~\ref{fig:measurement_module}(b)) in our architecture facilitates both quantum computation and fault-tolerant error correction.
 It measures the Pauli operators $\{X_1X_2X_3X_4,Z_1Z_2, Z_2Z_3,Z_3Z_4,Z_1Z_4\}$ to identify errors, and reconfigurable measurement bases enable the implementation of Clifford gates on logical qubits.

-As mentioned in the previous section, we decompose the 4-GHZ measurements into physical Bell state measurements.
-The measurement outcomes correspond to the eigenvalues of the following operators
+As mentioned in the preceding section, we decompose the four-qubit GHZ measurements into physical Bell state measurements.
+The measurement outcomes correspond to the eigenvalues of the operators

-which generate the group associated with 4-GHZ measurements.
+which generate the group associated with four-qubit GHZ measurements.
 The logical operator ${X_1X_2X_3X_4}$ is given by the product of all $X_{ia}X_{(i+1)b}$ operators, and the logical operator ${Z_iZ_{i+1}} = Z_{ia}Z_{i+1b}$.
 The stabiliser group of the resource states and the group of measurement operators determine the check operator group and the corresponding syndrome graph, both of which are discussed in more detail in Appendix \ref{app:syndrome}.

 To analyse the loss tolerance of our architecture for a given resource state encoding, we must evaluate the eigenvalue return probability of our measurements.
-Specifically, for a QPC$(n,m)_r$ encoded 2-chain state, we perform QPC$(n,m)$-encoded Bell state measurements (Figure~\ref{fig:measurement_module}(b)).
+Specifically, for a QPC$(n,m)_r$ encoded two-chain state, we perform QPC$(n,m)$-encoded Bell state measurements (Figure~\ref{fig:measurement_module}(b)).
 The eigenvalue return probability quantifies the likelihood that the measurement returns the correct eigenvalue of the target operator and includes the effect of loss, characterised by the loss rate $\eta$.
 For linear-optical Bell measurements, these are given by

-where $\gamma = 1-(1-\eta)^2$, and $\eta =0$ corresponds to the lossless case.
+where $\gamma = 1-(1-\eta)^2$, with $\eta =0$ corresponding to the lossless case.
 Even in the absence of loss, the probability $P(zz^{(n,m)})$ is less than one, and so in general quantum error correction must accommodate not only for losses but also for these intrinsic measurement-induced failures.
 Note that the eigenvalue return probabilities for the rotated QPC-encoding can be obtained by replacing $zz^{(n,m)}$ with $xx^{(n,m)}$ and vice versa.